United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Looking ahead, we expect improvement in the second half, driven by strength in equipment orders, productivity initiatives, and lower FX headwind.
 We continue to expect CCS operating profit to grow by $100 million to $150 million at actual FX in 2017, but likely closer to the low end of the range.
 We now expect that CCS will see low to mid-single-digit organic sales growth for the full year.

 Turning to Aerospace on slide 6, Pratt & Whitney sales were up 6% organically in the quarter.
-This was driven by 30% growth in the Military Engines business, which benefited from higher F135 deliveries, aftermarket strength, and development revenues.
-Commercial Aftermarket sales were up 4%, with V2500 strength partially offset by lower sales at Pratt & Whitney Canada.
+This was driven by 30% growth in the military engines business, which benefited from higher F135 deliveries, aftermarket strength, and development revenues.
+Commercial aftermarket sales were up 4%, with V2500 strength partially offset by lower sales at Pratt & Whitney Canada.

 Commercial OEM sales were down 10%, with increased Geared Turbofan deliveries offset by lower shipments of V2500, GP7000, and Pratt & Whitney Canada engines.
 The recent supplier quality escape discussed at the Paris Air Show, which was related to engines supporting the A320neo program, unfortunately impacted Airbus Q2 aircraft deliveries.
 Pratt & Whitney worked aggressively to mitigate the impact of this temporary disruption.